coreyasmith/sitecore-improved-tracking-controls/README.md

 1. Install a new instance of [Sitecore 9.3][3].
 2. Update the `publishUrl` in [`PublishSettings.Sitecore.targets`][4] to your Sitecore installation's web root (e.g., `C:\inetpub\wwwroot\sc93.sc`).
+3. Update the `sourceFolder` in [`CoreyAndRick.Project.Common.Dev.config`][5] to point to the root of this repository on your disk.
-3. Build the solution with the `Debug` build configuration.
+4. Build the solution with the `Debug` build configuration.
-4. Publish the projects in the solution with the `Local` publish profile.
+5. Publish the projects in the solution with the `Local` publish profile.

 [1]: https://twitter.com/Sitecordial
 [2]: https://github.com/sitecore/docker-images
 [3]: https://dev.sitecore.net/Downloads/Sitecore_Experience_Platform/93/Sitecore_Experience_Platform_93_Initial_Release.aspx
 [4]: PublishSettings.Sitecore.targets
+[5]: src/Project/Common/sitecore/App_Config/Environment/CoreyAndRick.Project.Common.Dev.config